oplS17projects/Simple-Gomoku/README.md

 ### External Technologies

-**generate or process sound**
+**Generate or process sound**

-We plans to add sound effect in GUI part.
+We plans to add **sound effect** in GUI part.
 For instance, sound when placing a stone or when a player wins the game.

 ### Data Sets or other Source Materials